 During summer when we visited the sacred lotus are in flower, the sweet heady fragrance of the frangipani and gardenia surrounds you and the dramatic weeping willows put on a beautiful showing around the edges of the many ponds.

 It’s a garden designed for year-round appeal.
 A little earlier in springtime, you’ll see the azaleas, peony and magnolia in flower.
 During autumn the prince of orange lends its autumnal colours to the grounds along with the camellias.
 Even in winter, the garden isn’t bare, the waratah and early flowering plum and cherry blossom brighten things up.

 The most striking aspect of these gardens are the ponds and I’d estimate that at least 50% of the space is taken with water features including ponds, rivers, cascades and waterfalls.
 The largest is the lake of Brightness where the sacred lotus was in flower and the lotus pond outside the tea pavilion.

 The unique twin roofed pavilion shown in the photo below was a gift from the people of Guangdong and as with many of the garden features, it is symbolic, in this instance representing the friendship and co-operation between the two states.

 Rocks have an important place in the gardens.

-The first you come to are in the Penjing courtyard where there are three dramatic sculptures made from rare Ying rock, a mountain limestone found in southern Guangdong.
+The first you come to is in the Penjing courtyard where there are three dramatic sculptures made from rare Ying rock, a mountain limestone found in southern Guangdong.

 The Clear View Pavilion